Srijit85/LMS-Masai-Project/README.md

 ## Quiz Game: A Simple Console Quiz Game to Test Your Knowledge

-the project for both are done in step wise have each step for each definit fuctions, the steps can be found in the table of CONTENTS
+both athe projects are done in python and have attached the files as such:

-#table of Contents
+1. Tic Tac Toe game.py
+2. 2 Quiz Game.py